damiensullivan-ancoris/meh-oculus-sftp/README.md

 GCSFuse Bucket mapping to GCS in GCP meh-oculus project will automatically start on ft server boot.
 It is also set to restart=always so in the event of it failing it will attempt to remap automatically.

-To start/stop and check status manually  $ sudo service mount_gcsfuse start/stop/status
+To start/stop and check status manually

-Checkout the mount_gcsfuse.service for settings
+`$ sudo service mount_gcsfuse start/stop/status `

-Normal /etc/systemd/system installation rules apply.
+Checkout the mount_gcsfuse.service file in this repo for settings Normal /etc/systemd/system installation rules apply.